• Who, or what, are you?

 • How many photographs do you take at our wedding, and how many will we receive?

 I average around 100-125 photos per hour.
 As you can imagine, people sometimes blink in photographs, so I cull out all the bad shots and provide you with all good photographs from the day.
 This approximates to anywhere between 700 and 1000 images.
-I edit all images by hand to provide a unique collection (there are no doubles).
+All images are edited by hand to provide a unique collection (there are no doubles).

 • So you’re a photographer, right?
-What’s with this cinema thing you mention?
+What’s with these films or ‘cinema’ thing you mention?

 I understand that wedding videos are quite popular, and I also understand that couples often want to remember their wedding day with photography and cinema.
 I also understand that it can be quite expensive to have both wedding photography and wedding videography on your wedding day, so I have a solution!

 Some of my wonderful friends, who are professional independent wedding cinematographers, have come to the rescue and allowed me to add-on wedding cinema to my wedding packages for a special price.
 The cinema coverage overlaps the photography, which keeps things nice and simple.
 You get awesome wedding photographs and wedding films, for a relatively affordable additional price.
 Nice and simple.

 • What about printing?